tidymodels/yardstick/cran-comments.md

 ## Comments

-This release includes a fix to prepare for `stringsAsFactors = TRUE`, along with two new metrics and a few small bug fixes.
+This release contains a number of small bug fixes, along with a new argument for class and class probability metrics, `event_level`, that replaces the now soft deprecated global option, `yardstick.event_first`.

 ## Test environments
 * local OS X install, R 3.6.0